ahans30/Binoculars/README.md

 ## Limitations

-AI-generated text detectors aim for accuracy, but no detectors are perfect and can have multiple failure modes (for eg.
-Binoculars is more performant in detecting English language text compared to other languages).
+All AI-generated text detectors aim for accuracy, but none are perfect and can have multiple failure modes (e.g., Binoculars is more proficient in detecting English language text compared to other languages).
 This implementation is for academic purposes only and should not be considered as a consumer product.
 We also strongly caution against using Binoculars (or any detector) without human supervision.